Incorrect sample classification in "Electron localization induced by intrinsic anion disorder in a transition metal oxynitride": The logarithmic derivative of

-Consider the logarithmic derivative $w(T) = \mbox{d} \ln \sigma / \mbox{d} \ln T$.
+Consider first the logarithmic derivative $w(T) = \mbox{d} \ln \sigma / \mbox{d} \ln T$.
 If measured data really obey $\sigma = a + b \, T^{\, p}$ with positive $a$, $b$, and $p$, then the slope of $w(T)$ is positive -- as claimed in the text of Ref.\ \onlinecite{Oka.etal.2021} to be the case for sample 0.96 at low $T$ -- and $w(T) \rightarrow 0$ as $T \rightarrow 0$.
-The validity of this statement on $w(T)$ should be verifiable by looking at Fig.\ 1d of Ref.\ \onlinecite{Oka.etal.2021}.
-Unfortunately, however, evaluating the low-$T$ part of the $w(T)$ data for sample 0.96 therein is complicated by the wide width of the $w$ range presented.
-Nevertheless, a thorough inspection of this diagram, enlarged by means of the PDF viewer, yields information on sample 0.96 that differs qualitatively from the expectation regarding the ansatz $\sigma = a + b \, T^{\, p}$: (i) With decreasing $T$, between about 8~K and the lowest $T$ value considered, roughly 2~K, $w(T)$ no longer decreases as for $25\ {\rm K} > T \gtrsim 11\ {\rm K}$, but even increases slightly; this contradicts the above mentioned claim of Ref.\ \onlinecite{Oka.etal.2021}. (ii) In the whole $T$ range shown, $w(T) > 0$.
-Taking these two points together, one naively expects that $w(T)$ tends to some finite positive value $w_0$ as $T \rightarrow 0$, so that $\sigma(T)$ vanishes as $T^{\, w_0}$ in this limit -- or that $w(T)$ diverges, so that $\sigma(T)$ vanishes in some exponential manner --.
+The validity of these statements on $w(T)$ should be verifiable by looking at Fig.\ 1d of Ref.\ \onlinecite{Oka.etal.2021}.
+Unfortunately, however, evaluating the low-$T$ part of the $w(T)$ data for sample 0.96 shown therein is complicated by the wide width of the $w$ range presented.
+Nevertheless, a thorough inspection of this diagram, enlarged by means of the PDF viewer, yields information on sample 0.96 that differs qualitatively from the above conclusions drawn from the ansatz $\sigma = a + b \, T^{\, p}$: (i) With decreasing $T$, between about 8~K and the lowest $T$ value considered, roughly 2~K, $w(T)$ no longer decreases as for $25\ {\rm K} > T \gtrsim 11\ {\rm K}$, but even increases slightly; this finding contradicts the above mentioned claim of Ref.\ \onlinecite{Oka.etal.2021}. (ii) In the whole $T$ range shown, $w(T) > 0$.
+Taking these two points together, one naively expects that $w(T)$ tends to some finite positive value $w_0$ as $T \rightarrow 0$, so that $\sigma(T)$ vanishes as $T^{\, w_0}$ -- or that $w(T)$ even diverges in this limit, so that $\sigma(T)$ vanishes in some exponential manner --.
 Therefore, the electric transport in sample 0.96 is most likely activated instead of metallic.

-To shed light on the contradiction between this conclusion and the interpretation in Ref.\ \onlinecite{Oka.etal.2021}, we digitized the information on sample 0.96 given in Figs.\ 1b, 1c, and 1d of Ref.\ \onlinecite{Oka.etal.2021} by means of WinDIG 2.5.
-Furthermore, for comparison, data for the sample with $x = 1.02$, presented in Figs.\ 1c, 1d and in Supplementary Fig.\ 5 of Ref.\ \onlinecite{Oka.etal.2021}, were read out.
+To shed more light on the contradiction between this conclusion and the interpretation in Ref.\ \onlinecite{Oka.etal.2021}, we digitized the information on sample 0.96 given in Figs.\ 1b, 1c, and 1d of Ref.\ \onlinecite{Oka.etal.2021} by means of WinDIG 2.5.
+Furthermore, for comparison, data for the sample with $x = 1.02$, presented in Figs.\ 1c, 1d and in Suppl.\ Fig.\ 5 of Ref.\ \onlinecite{Oka.etal.2021}, were read out.
 The latter sample is referred to as sample 1.02 from now on.